GoingOffRoading/Boilest-Scaling-Video-Encoder/Scripts/readme.md

 - [x] Rethink queue_workers_if_queue_empty.
 Specifically, can we keep the queue to like 100 tasks, and then just check the queue to see if that file is already represented there.
 - [ ] Rewrite how AV1's settings are stored per directory.
 Consider a YAML or etc for these configs.
 - [ ] Rewrite how tasks are prioritized
-- [ ] Make adjustments to the log levels
+- [X] Make adjustments to the log levels
+- [ ] Change the logic to 'try' for anything interacting with a file